-I am currently working through Charles Poliquin's Elite Trainee program and will continue to do so.
+I am currently working through Charles Poliquin's Dojo of Strength program and will continue to do so.
 While I do keep track of my daily workouts, I do not review them or graph them out over the course of the year.
 Since I am not actively measuring my progress over the long-run, I am likely not optimizing my progression.

 So, my goal for this year is to start keeping records of my primary lifts such as bench press, squat, deadlift, and max pullups.
 Being more keenly aware of my numbers will ensure that I am actively pushing myself to progress instead of introducing complacency via uncertainty.